IND Rockaway Line: Later years

 During weekends between Memorial Day and Labor Day in 2016 and 2017, weekend service on the Rockaway Park Shuttle was extended from Broad Channel to Rockaway Boulevard to allow passengers on both Lefferts Boulevard and Far Rockaway-bound A trains to transfer to the shuttle and shuttle passengers to transfer to more frequent Manhattan-bound A service at Rockaway Boulevard.
-The trains were also lengthened to eight cars instead of the usual four.
 Since then, the seasonal extension has occurred on an annual basis.